tomcombriat/tomcombriat.github.io/index.markdown

 ## Synths, saxophones, electronics and more…

-On this site, I am trying to concatenate the informations concerning my different personnal projects in relation with DIY electronic instruments.
+Here I am trying to concatenate the informations concerning different personnal projects in relation with DIY electronic instruments, MIDI controllers and others!